 Any of those flights should cost just 17,500 Alaska miles + taxes.
 If you don’t live in one of those cities, you can add a connecting segment and still maintain the price as long as it’s on Alaska Airlines, the lowest level award price, and doesn’t fly farther east than St. Louis (thanks to reader Beth for pointing this out!
 I previously thought it was Dallas).

 That chart shows the price to fly Alaska Airlines between the mainland and Hawaii.
 The economy price has a range, 17,500 to 30,000.
-The farther away you get from Hawaii the higher the price, and it appears (at least from my searches) the farthest east you can get without breaking 17.5k is Dallas.
+The farther away you get from Hawaii the higher the price, and it appears the farthest east you can get without breaking 17.5k is St. Louis.

 Granted, you could fly straight to Honolulu from Dallas for 22,500 Alaska miles non-stop on American, so it probably isn’t worth saving a few thousand miles to fly the schedule above.
 The 17.5k sweetspot to Hawaii is more useful for those that live on the west coast or near it, in a destination Alaska flies to.

 Redeeming 20k Alaska Miles on Virgin America to Hawaii

 This award will be useful to less people as that price only applies (as far as I can see) to Virgin America flights between San Francisco or Los Angeles and the two destinations they fly to–O’ahu (Honolulu) and Maui (Kahului).

 Adding A Stopover or a Free One Way

 Alaska Airlines awards can have one stopover per one way award or two per roundtrip.
 There is no limit to the length your stopover, and your stopover could be your home airport which means you can get a free one way award (more on this below).